Fermat-ORG/fermat-framework/README.md

 * OSA layer concept (Operative System API).
-* OS dependent UI on top of fermat concept.
+* OS dependent UI on top of Fermat concept.

 ##### 14. Fermat should learn from its user base.